We’ve got Wildsnow HQ here in Carbondale. We’ve got WildSnow HQ in Austria. Now, WildSnow mobile HQ will fill in the gaps!

 So, as is the solution for bubbas worldwide, our chosen RV option is the big white box that slides into the bed of the ubiquitous pickup truck.

 Since we tow our jeep or snowmobile trailer, I wanted a camper that rested flush with the end of a full-length 8-foot bed (which is what we bought the truck with).
 That way we wouldn’t have to contend with the camper overhanging the rear of the truck, necessitating using a “stinger” hitch extension and other stuff that would just add ever more details and junk to my life.

 Though they exist, campers that exactly fit an 8-foot bed are not that common at dealerships.
 Yet as fortune would have it, one 8 foot long unit was sitting on a lot down in Grand Junction, and it was nearly exactly what we wanted.
 Check it out:

-At 1,760 lbs estimated wet weight for the Eagle Cap 711,our Silverado 2500 longbed supports the camper with almost no sag, and nearly zilch excess sway while driving.
-I’ll still upgrade to adjustable shocks, but that’s optional.
-By the way, a good exposition of the Eagle Cap is here.
+At about 1,600 lbs estimated wet weight for the Eagle Cap 711,our Silverado 2500 (8-foot-bed) supports the camper with almost no sag, and nearly zilch excess sway while driving.
+I’ll still upgrade to adjustable shocks, but that’s optional in our case.

 There you go, a first look at the new cab-over Eagle Cap.
 One we get it set up and finish the initial mods, I’ll file another post.
 Till then, on the powder road we go!